Get the support your nonprofit needs

 Pre-project REQUIREMENTS

-A deep understanding of your product's objectives, baseline outcomes, key functionalities, and target demographic.
+A deep understanding of your product's objectives, target demographic user groups, key functionalities, and baseline outcomes.

 pre-project REQUIREMENTS

-Familiarity from your nonprofit's end with the requested tech stacks.
+Familiarity from your nonprofit's end with the requested technologies, and plans in place for independent project maintenance post-handover.

 pre-project REQUIREMENTS